Francis of Assisi: Nature and the environment

 Francis preached the Christian doctrine that the world was created good and beautiful by God but suffers a need for redemption because of human sin.
 As someone who saw God reflected in nature, "St. Francis was a great lover of God's creation ..."
-In the Canticle of the Sun he gives God thanks for Brother Sun, Sister Moon, Brother Wind, Water, Fire, and Earth, all of which he sees as rendering praise to God.
+In the Canticle of the Sun, he gives God thanks for Brother Sun, Sister Moon, Brother Wind, Water, Fire and Earth, all of which he sees as rendering praise to God.

 Many of the stories that surround the life of Francis say that he had a great love for animals and the environment.
-The "Fioretti" ("Little Flowers"), is a collection of legends and folklore that sprang up after his death.
+The Fioretti ("Little Flowers") is a collection of legends and folklore that sprang up after Francis' death.
 One account describes how one day, while Francis was travelling with some companions, they happened upon a place in the road where birds filled the trees on either side.
 Francis told his companions to "wait for me while I go to preach to my sisters the birds."
-The birds surrounded him, intrigued by the power of his voice, and not one of them flew away.
+The birds surrounded him, intrigued by the power of his voice and not one of them flew away.
 He is often portrayed with a bird, typically in his hand.

 Another legend from the Fioretti tells that in the city of Gubbio, where Francis lived for some time, was a wolf "terrifying and ferocious, who devoured men as well as animals".
-Francis went up into the hills and when he found the wolf, he made the sign of the cross and commanded the wolf to come to him and hurt no one.
-Then Francis led the wolf into the town, and surrounded by startled citizens made a pact between them and the wolf.
+Francis went up into the hills and when he found the wolf, he made the sign of the cross and commanded the wolf to come to him and hurt nobody.
+Then Francis led the wolf into the town and surrounded by startled citizens made a pact between them and the wolf.
 Because the wolf had "done evil out of hunger", the townsfolk were to feed the wolf regularly.
 In return, the wolf would no longer prey upon them or their flocks.
-In this manner Gubbio was freed from the menace of the predator.
+In this manner, Gubbio was freed from the menace of the predator.

 On 29 November 1979, Pope John Paul II declared Francis the patron saint of ecology.
 On 28 March 1982, John Paul II said that Francis' love and care for creation was a challenge for contemporary Catholics and a reminder "not to behave like dissident predators where nature is concerned, but to assume responsibility for it, taking all care so that everything stays healthy and integrated, so as to offer a welcoming and friendly environment even to those who succeed us."
 The same Pope wrote on the occasion of the World Day of Peace, 1 January 1990, that Francis "invited all of creation – animals, plants, natural forces, even Brother Sun and Sister Moon – to give honour and praise to the Lord.
 The poor man of Assisi gives us striking witness that when we are at peace with God we are better able to devote ourselves to building up that peace with all creation which is inseparable from peace among all peoples."